Explore Ama Dablam 6,856m (22,494ft), one of the most stunning peaks in the Himalaya and one of the most impressive mountains in the world.

 For trekking, you must prepare your body to walk over uneven, hilly landscapes while carrying a backpack.
 Walking at an incline, jogging, cycling, and going for long-distance hikes are all good ways to exercise.
 You should work out for at least one hour four to five times a week for at least two months before trekking.

 Participants in good physical condition should be able to complete this trek.
 If you are not physically active, we advise starting an exercise regimen two months before the trek that includes at least an hour of walking at an incline, running, or biking four to five times a week.
-Incorporating hiking into your workouts is ideal.
-It is advised to speak with a doctor before making travel arrangements if you have any health conditions that could affect your ability to complete the trek.

 After making the deposit, one of our staff will email you for further information.
 We will require a copy of your passport photo page and your arrival/departure flight details.
 We will also provide you with additional trip information.

 Travel insurance is mandatory for our hiking itineraries.
 We require your policy have medical evacuation coverage for the maximum elevation of your itinerary.
 Insurance may also cover additional costs in the event of a flight delay or cancellation caused by bad weather, medical costs, theft, loss, and damage to your items while traveling.
-Travel insurance can be obtained online by one of several travel insurance companies.
-Please note that insurance obtained from an airline at the time of booking your flight may not cover medical evacuation coverage.

 You can find the necessary items to pack for the trek on the Equipment Tab.
 Gear and equipment can be bought or rented upon your arrival in Kathmandu.
 If you plan on buying or renting gear in Kathmandu, please allow extra time.

 Yes, we do provide sleeping bags or down jackets for rental costs of USD 35 each.
 Do let us know before initiating the trek and we shall provide items.
+You can view the photos of the gear at this link: Photos of the Gear.

 We provide you with a free duffel bag of 70 to 80-liter capacity that our porters will carry.
 The maximum weight that porters can safely carry is 30kg, and each porter is assigned to two people.